 5. Baby Proof Home Windows and Doors

 Open windows can also be dangerous.
 Make sure your window screens are secured.
 Blinds with long cords should also be tied up or secured.
 A child can strangle themselves unknowingly with a window cord.
-Keep their crib away from windows as well to keep them safe while they sleep.
+Keep their crib away from windows to keep them safe while they sleep.

 How to Baby Proof Your Home 101

-Knowing how to baby proof your home will keep your baby safe and give you much-needed peace of mind.
+Knowing how to baby-proof your home will keep your baby safe and give you much-needed peace of mind.
 Raising children is stressful enough without worrying they are climbing the stairs or getting into bleach.